A Gated Attention Transformer for Multi-Person Pose Tracking: Conclusion

 \section{Conclusion}

-We presented a novel approach for multi-person pose tracking that can be combined with any off-the-shelf multi-person human pose estimator.
-Our method employs a duplicate-aware association and dynamically weights the impact of temporal pose similarities and appearance-based similarities based on the attention probabilities of each similarity measure.
+We presented a novel gated attention approach for multi-person pose tracking.
+Our method employs a duplicate-aware association and dynamically adapts via gates the impact of pose-based similarities and appearance-based similarities based on the attention probabilities of each similarity measure.
 We evaluated our approach on the challenging PoseTrack21 dataset where our approach outperforms previous works for multi-person pose tracking.
 On PoseTrack 2018, the approach is only outperformed by methods that use a more expensive human pose estimator.
-We also evaluated the proposed Spatially Adaptive Pose DEnormalization (SPAPDE) for the task of person re-identification on PoseTrack21 and the less challenging Market1501 dataset where our approach performs on par with the state-of-the-art.
+We also evaluated the impact of the proposed Spatially Adaptive Pose DEnormalization (SPAPDE) on the pose tracking performance on PoseTrack21, which positively impacts the overall tracking performance.